qasim-at-tci/MagicNumber/README.rst

 "Magic" Number Guessing Game
 ----------------------------
-No frills implementation of guess the "magic" number game for Python 2 & 3.
+No frills implementation of guess the "magic" number game for Python3.

 Requirements
 ------------